sourcegraph/handbook/content/engineering/search/iteration_log.md

     - RFC published.
 - **Work log:**
     - 2021-01-15: An early incomplete draft is being reviewed.
 Hope to publish widely next week.
+    - 2021-01-22: Decided to fully focus on streaming search.
+Pushing out working on the RFC until we have the streaming feature flag turned on.

 ### Structural search for monorepos
 - **Owner(s):** Rijnard, Camden